onboardiq/onboardiq-ruby/README.md

 # OnboardIQ API

-This is a Ruby wrapper to quickly use OnboardIQ's API.
+This is a Ruby wrapper to quickly use OnboardIQ's API V1: https://onboardiq.readme.io/v1.0.

 ## Installation